-First found in Dauphiné where this impressive family held a family seat from ancient times.
+The surname Aynarde was first found in Dauphiny (French: Dauphiné or Dauphiné Viennois), a former province in southeastern France, where this impressive family held a family seat

 Some of the first settlers of this family name or some of its variants were: Pierre Aymard married Jeanne-Marguerite Bloys in 1702; François Aymard married Marie-Louise Descens the 12th of June, 1706.